saumya/ray/contents/articles/37/index.md

 ```
 rvm install ruby-2.1.1
 ```
-Now lets install a gem such as json, which can be done with the command below.
+Now lets install a gem such as json, which can be done with the command as follows.
+I was suggesting ~~sudo gem install json~~, but never do that.
+Instead use

 ```
-sudo gem install json
+gem install json
 ```
+It seems using `sudo` `is not advisable` to be used while using [rvm][2].
+I got a reply in twitter for this blog post, from [@rvm_io][3] as
+> looks good, the only hint - never use sudo with RVM, sudo "disables" RVM controlled ruby, the gem most likely is installed in system

 Thats all to it.
 The important thing is, if we try to install the 2.x version of [Ruby][1] with old [rvm][2], it will not work.
 Actually, it does not show even in the known list of [Ruby][1].

 Happy upgrading.